 Evanston is one of the suburbs which is closest to the city of Chicago.
 It is not only home to Northwestern University, it is a

 charming neighborhood filled with some tasty dining options.
 If you are looking for a more elegant option for lunch or dinner, head to Found which is a pretty and cozy spot.
-Choose a table or sit around a coffee table for you meal or a drink.
+Choose an individual table or sit around a coffee table for your meal or a drink.
 I met my friend, Anca at Found for lunch a couple of weeks ago and it was delightful!

-Shared plates are the best way to go here to insure you get a taste of a few of their creative dishes.
-After we split a smoky cauliflower soup, we shared plate of gorgeous smoked salmon salad, a mozzarella and beet salad, as well as a bad-ass flatbread with prosciutto, grilled apples, parsnips and pickled onions.
+Shared plates are the best way to go here to ensure you get a taste of a few of their creative dishes.
+After we split a smoky cauliflower soup, we shared a plate of gorgeous smoked salmon salad, a mozzarella/beet salad, as well as a bad-ass flatbread with prosciutto, grilled apples, parsnips and pickled onions.

 We finished off our meal with a sticky toffee bread pudding with ice cream.